ansys/pyfluent/doc/source/api/core/index.rst

 ====

 This section describes the core Pythonic interfaces for Fluent.
-Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the interfaces for the meshing and solver components of Fluent.
+Here, you can find methods for launching Fluent and using assorted utilities and Fluent meshing and solver components.

 .. currentmodule:: ansys.fluent.core